Nithyasree-123/ALU-DESIGN_System-Verilog-/README.md

-# Experiment 1: ALU Design using Enumerated Data Types and Case Statements
+# EXPERIMENT  1: ALU DESIGN USING ENUMERATED DATA TYPES AND CASE STATEMENTS

 ---

-## Aim
+## AIM:
 To design and simulate a **4-bit Arithmetic Logic Unit (ALU)** using **SystemVerilog HDL** with **Enumerated Data Types and Case Statements**, and verify its functionality using **ModelSim 2020.1**.

 ---

-## Apparatus Required
+## APPARATUS REQUIRED:

 - Computer with **Windows** OS
 - **ModelSim 2020.1** (or later) installed
 - SystemVerilog source code editor

 ---

-## Description about ALU
+## DESCRIPITION  ABOUT  ALU

 An **Arithmetic Logic Unit (ALU)** is a combinational circuit that performs arithmetic and logical operations.
 In this experiment, the ALU is designed using:
 - **Enumerated Data Types** to represent ALU operations in a readable form.